21Bruce/Shark_Reel/README.md

 The implemented changes include:

--Hook deletion: Now users can delete a specific hook -Hook selection on creation: If a user adds a hook, this hook will automatically be displayed -Hook clearance on export: Hook's will now automatically clear on export rather than completely restarting the app -Efficient export operation: Exporting used to throw an error due to permission conflicts, which would in turn lag the app.
-This has been patched
+-Hook deletion: Now users can delete a specific hook<br />
+-Hook selection on creation: If a user adds a hook, this hook will automatically be displayed<br />
+-Hook clearance on export: Hook's will now automatically clear on export rather than completely restarting the app<br />
+-Efficient export operation: Exporting used to throw an error due to permission conflicts, which would in turn lag the app.
+This has been patched<br />

-Changes we plan to implement next:
+Changes we plan to implement next:<br />

 -Hook insertion: The ability to delete and reinsert a hook at a specified location.
-This should help preserve any specified order that the user wants to create
+This should help preserve any specified order that the user wants to create<br />
 -Pop-Up on export: Throw a pop-up confirming that the user would like to export.
-If a user accidnetally presses the export button in the current state of the app, all local data is wiped from the app
+If a user accidentally presses the export button in the current state of the app, all local data is wiped from the app

-Plans for the future:
+Plans for the future:<br />

-1. Add a live database
+1. Add a live database<br />
 2. Add a live map of tagged sharks